 By finding the social media hubs where your clients and prospects congregate, you can connect efficiently with your target audiences on a more personal level and carry on real-time (or near-real-time) conversations.
-In the professional services world, LinkedIn Groups are one of the most common places to find social media communities and conversations around your industry.
+In the professional services world, LinkedIn is the most common place to find social media communities and conversations around your industry.

-3) Social media helps you develop your reputation as a Visible ExpertSM.
+3. Social media helps you develop your reputation as a Visible Expert®.